 After I had to give up gluten, I tried making my own dinner rolls at home, using my old favorite recipes, just substituting gluten-free flour, and each time they failed miserably.

-Thankfully, just a few months after my celiac diagnosis and transition to cooking & eating gluten-free, my local gluten-free store brought in Rachel aka Gluten Free Mama for a baking class.
-I sat there amazed as she whipped up these super easy dinner rolls, then when I got to sample them, I couldn’t believe it.
+Thankfully, just a few months after my celiac diagnosis and transition to cooking & eating gluten-free, my local gluten-free store brought in Rachel (former owner of Gluten Free Mama) for a baking class.
+I sat there amazed as she whipped up super easy gluten-free dinner rolls, then when I got to sample them, I couldn’t believe it.

 Look at that texture:

-I’ve cut the amount of time that the rolls need to rise by about half by using instant yeast.The instant yeast I use is SAF Instant Yeast.
-I usually buy from at King Arthur Flour, but it is also available on Amazon.
+I’ve cut the amount of time that the gluten-free rolls need to rise by about half by using instant yeast.The instant yeast I use is SAF Instant Yeast.
+You can buy Saf Instant Yeast from Amazon and you might even find it at your local store.
 I love using this product to cut the rising time down in some of my yeast bread recipes.
 When using instant yeast, you do not proof the yeast in water.
 You add the instant yeast with your dry ingredients, and the water with the liquid ingredients.
-My directions below reflect this change.
+My directions in the recipe card below reflect this change.